MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 ## Using the new submit command

-First make sure all your changes are pushed to github using the `git add`, `git commit`, an
+First make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.

+Next, to